Dimmanzo/culinary-academy/README.md

 | Press on Youtube icon in footer | Opens Youtube page in a new tab | ✅ |
 | Press on Instagram icon in footer | Opens Instagram page in a new tab | ✅ |

 - All functions of the website have been thoroughly tested on various screen sizes and to ensure seamless performance across different devices.

 - All functions of the website have been tested across multiple browsers, including: Google Chrome, Microsoft Edge, Mozilla Firefox, Opera.

-- After testing website with a lighthouse tool I noticed that performance was below 80%, so had to spend some time finding ways to increase that.
-Compressing images and preloading them fixed the problem.
+- After testing the website with a Lighthouse tool, I noticed that the performance score was below 80%, so I had to spend some time finding ways to improve it.
+Compressing images and preloading them helped resolve the issue.

 ## Bugs

 - Solved bugs
   - After deploying project to GitHub, images on About us page would not load.
-  - The error was in my file path to the images. href="/assets/images/abus-1.webp"
+  - The error was in my images file path. href="/assets/images/abus-1.webp".
   - Removing "/" in file path before assets, fixed my problem.

 ### Validator Testing

 - HTML

   - Home page - no errors found when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdimmanzo.github.io%2Fculinary-academy%2Findex.html)
   - About us page - no errors found when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdimmanzo.github.io%2Fculinary-academy%2Fabout-us.html)
   - Sign up page - no errors found when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fdimmanzo.github.io%2Fculinary-academy%2Fsign-up.html)